-Access to Policy
+Access to Policy and Procedures

-Information regarding this policy and any related procedures shall be included annually in the employee and student handbooks.
-The policy and procedures shall be posted on the District's website; a copy may also be obtained at each campus and the District's administrative offices.
+Information regarding this policy and any accompanying procedures shall be distributed annually in the employee and student handbooks.
+Copies of the policy and procedures shall be posted on the District's website, to the extent practicable, and readily available at each campus and the District's administrative offices.